-As children, we naturally follow what brings us joy, and stray away from what doesn't.
-Our brains are taking in all information available and that creates the conditions we live by as adults.
-As children, we are told if we behave ourselves we will be rewarded with a treat or something that we want.
+As children, we naturally follow what brings us joy and stray away from what doesn't.
+Our brains are taking in all information available, and that creates the conditions we live by as adults.
+As children, we are told if we behave ourselves, we will be rewarded with a treat or something that we want.
 We are told that if we continue being bad, Santa won't bring us presents.
 I'm sure you can think of dozens of examples that you have experienced over your lifetime.
-What may seem like a harmless way to discipline children becomes adults who think they have to earn their happiness.
-It becomes a woman who justifies going out with her girlfriends on a Friday night by saying that she had a rough week and needs a drink and some gossip rather than saying that being with her best friends makes her happy.
+What may seem like a harmless way to discipline children creates adults who think they have to earn their happiness.
+It creates a woman who justifies going out with her girlfriends on a Friday night by saying that she had a rough week and needs a drink and some gossip rather than saying that being with her best friends makes her happy.
 Period.
-End of Story.
-It becomes healthy, functioning adults who feel the need to earn everything they do that isn't a necessity - things that make them feel truly good or happy.
+End of story.
+It creates healthy, functioning adults who feel the need to earn everything they do that isn't a necessity - things that make them feel truly good or happy.

-If you are yearning for a massage or a new dress or a night out, think about why you want those things.
-Is it because they are going to add value to you or your life i.e. are they things/experiences that truly bring you joy, are they things you feel like you deserve because you did something else, or are you covering up the pain with something that should be enjoyable?
+If you are yearning for a massage, a new dress, or a night out, think about why you want those things.
+Is it because they are going to add value to you or your life, i.e., are they things/experiences that genuinely bring you joy, are they things you feel like you deserve because you did something else, or are you covering up the pain with something that should be enjoyable?
 Once you answer that, your next step becomes clear.

 You might be reading this and thinking, how is this dangerous?
 Sure, it's not great, but dangerous?
-This mentality may not be dangerous to our physical bodies, but it certainly is dangerous to the evolution of our souls, and more collectively, to the future of our society.
-One of our inalienable rights is the pursuit of happiness, but we capitalized and monetized it and lost sight of how simple and honest happiness really is.
-What if each person reconditioned themselves to know that they innately deserve to be happy, and they don't have to do anything to earn it?
+This mentality may not be dangerous to our physical bodies, but it certainly is detrimental to the evolution of our souls and, more collectively, to the future of our society.
+One of our inalienable rights is the pursuit of happiness, but we capitalized and monetized it and lost sight of how simple and honest pleasure really is.
+What if people reconditioned themselves to know that they innately deserve to be happy and don't have to do anything to earn it?
 What would that world look like?
 I believe it would be a stronger, more accepting, and loving place.

-I challenge you to become aware of your dialog and if you notice yourself using a 'this for that' justification, and make it your mission to either say "I am doing this because it truly feeds my soul" no matter how big or small, or "This doesn't actually serve me, so I am going to choose something else."
-Even if you are making the same choices, the way you feel about them is completely different.
+I challenge you to become aware of your dialog and if you notice yourself using a 'this for that' justification, make it your mission to either say, "I am doing this because it truly feeds my soul," no matter how big or small, or "this doesn't serve me, so I am going to choose something else."
+Even if you make the same choices, how you feel about them is entirely different.
 I would love to hear how this works for you and if you have thoughts to add!